DixianZhu/GAR/README.md

 # FAR

+This method will be updated as GAR (Gradient Aligned Regression)

 Function Aligned Regression <a href="https://arxiv.org/pdf/2402.06104.pdf">[arxiv paper]</a>.

 FAR motivated by the idea that Regression loss function should not only learns the function value but also function derivatives.
 The conventional regression loss only focuses on function values.